BluntWakka/RecyclingAwareness/RecyclingGuidelines.md

 * Speakers
 * E-Readers such as a kindles

+## HHW's, must be collected at HHW events
+* Items containing mercury
+* Car batteries
+* Car related fluids
+* Any sort of fuel such as gasoline or propane
+* Herbicides
+* Pesticides
+* Fertilizers
+* Turpentine
+* Adhesives
+* Polish for floors or furniture

 ## Locations you can drop off or dispose of used items
 * Better World Books